ruslanmv/How-to-create-Project-in-Scala-with-Maven/README.md

 If this is your first time, you’ll notice that Maven is downloading many jar files.
 Maven resolves dependencies and downloads them as needed (and only once).
 Right now, Maven is downloading its core plugins.

+You executed the Maven goal *archetype:generate*, and passed in various parameters to that goal.
+This *archetype:generate* goal created a simple project based upon a [maven-archetype-quickstart](https://maven.apache.org/archetypes/maven-archetype-quickstart/) archetype.

 ### The POM

 The `pom.xml` file is the core of a project's configuration in Maven.
 It is a single configuration file that contains the majority of information required to build a project in just the way you want.
 The POM is huge and can be daunting in its complexity, but it is not necessary to understand all of the intricacies just yet to use it effectively.